aws-samples/aws-ruby-sample/README.md

 # AWS SDK for Ruby Sample Project

-A simple Ruby application illustrating usage of the AWS SDK for Ruby (aws-sdk gem).
+A simple Ruby application illustrating usage of the AWS SDK for Ruby ([aws-sdk gem](http://rubygems.org/gems/aws-sdk)).

 ## Requirements

-The only requirement of this application is bundler.
+The only requirement of this application is [Bundler](http://bundler.io).
 All other dependencies can be installed with:

     bundle install